Race story

 Strategy Principal

 Open question: Hamilton's stop was competitive; Leclerc lost time relative to Hamilton.
 Ferrari still finished P3/P4, but the stop delta is worth review.
+The question is whether the alternative was dismissed with enough proof.

 Accountability